“You can’t make a difference in the world unless you are DIFFERENT from the world”

 I am passionate about loving and leading my family well.
 They are my primary mission field.

-I am also passionate about helping people live on mission and find God’s calling on their life.
+I am also passionate about helping people find their mission and God’s calling on their lives.
 I believe that we are created for action.

 I am always up for a good challenge and love the seemingly impossible.
 I like it when the odds are stacked against me.

 I’ve lived an interesting life.
 By God’s grace and protection, I am still here.
 I should be dead.

 Over my lifetime, I’ve struggled with depression, anger, learning challenges, fractured relationships, drug, alcohol abuse, and suicidal thoughts.
 I’m a post-abort.
 When I was much younger, I got a young woman pregnant and I chose to end the life of my unborn child.
 I’ve lied and hurt people around me.
 I was an immature male following my own selfish desires.
 I was in bondage to those desires.
 I am recovering from my self-centeredness.
 I take responsibility for the decisions I’ve made.

 None of those experiences define me.
 Yes, they are a part of my journey.
 But, they do not define who I am today.
 I am defined by my creator who had a plan and purpose for my life.
 Like Saul’s conversion on the road to Damascus, God transformed a murderer to a missionary.

 How the heck did a guy like me end up on staff at a church?

 In 2014, I was minding my own business running a wealth management firm and marketing company when the Executive Pastor at my church contacted me to discuss my ‘calling’.
 I believed my calling was to serve the Lord and reach people through my businesses.
 I enjoyed volunteering and leading our church’s ForLife Initiative ministry.
 But, God had other plans for my future.